mc-scots/CSC112-Prog1/README.md

 In this programming assignment, we are going to explore a classic in Computer Science\!
 This is Conway's Game of of life.
-It will be a good practice for using arrays, as well as making use of our nice termmanip.h library.
+It will be a good practice for using vectors, as well as making use of our nice termmanip.h library.

 Conway's game of life was created by John Conway, a British